-The RP/s will be working in close coordination and partnership with the UN Agencies implementing this project, Project team, experts and particularly, other RP/s within different Outcomes for complementary and closely coordinated actions, as well as to ensure the target groups empowered within Project Outcome 1.
-Project Outcome 2, actively participate in Local Action Plans (LAPs) development and implementation, so that they could effectively contribute to dialogue platforms, public outreach and policy recommendations formulations to Migration Policy implementation framework and new NAP on UNSCR 1325 and its localization.
-The RP is encouraged to be open for learning and new conceptual frameworks, particularly about adaptive leadership framework that challenges people's mindsets, behaviours, priorities, norms, and habits.
+The RP/s will be working in close coordination and partnership with the UN Agencies implementing this project, Project team, experts and particularly, other RP/s within different Outcomes for complementary and closely coordinated actions, as well as to ensure the target groups go through all chain of interventions related to economic empowerment activities, Local Action Plans (LAPs) on gender-responsive peacebuilding in line with NAP on UNSCR 1325, as well as in public outreach and policy recommendations formulations to Migration Policy implementation framework and NAP on UNSCR 1325.
+The RP/s will be responsible for achievement of all respective Output level indicators, which needs to be accordingly reflected and costed in the Technical part of the proposal submission under the Component 2: Expected Results and Indicators.
+As mentioned above the RP is encouraged to be open for learning and new conceptual frameworks, particularly about adaptive leadership framework that challenges people's mindsets, behaviours, priorities, norms, and habits.